tldr-pages/tldr/pages/common/vgmstream_cli.md

 # vgmstream CLI decoder

-> Software for playing a wide variety of audio formats used in video games.
+> Play a wide variety of audio formats used in video games.
 > Converts playable files to wav.
 > More information: <https://vgmstream.org/doc/USAGE>.